george24601/notes/specific/mysql/lock.md

 row-locks uses 2PL, i.e., acquire on need, and release when the txn is over each data uses the auto-incrementing transaction id as the version, i.e., row_trx_id

-HWM: > means not yet started txn
+HWM: greater than that  means not yet started txn
-LWM: < means commited txns
+LWM: less than that  means commited txns
 In the middle means not yet started txns

-### Shared and Exclusive Locks
-InnoDB implements standard row-level locking where there are two types of locks, shared (S) locks and exclusive (X) locks.

-A shared (S) lock permits the transaction that holds the lock to read a row.

-An exclusive (X) lock permits the transaction that holds the lock to update or delete a row.

-UPDATE, DELETE are on row-level locks, LOCK TABLE..READ and LOCK TABLE ...WRITE are on full table lock

 ### Intention Locks